-EMFs and Microwaves making us sick?
+EMFs and Microwaves Sickness?

 There’s a great deal of rising concern around Electro Magnetic Fields (EMFs) and how they are affecting our health and life.
 There are three types of EMFs; Electric Fields (EFs), Magnetic Fields (MFs), and Radio Frequencies (RFs).
 Each of these are energy waves produced by electricity and electronic devices.
-A great deal of time and research has been devoted to the affects of these waves and whether or not they’re making us sick.
+A great deal of time and research has been devoted to the effects of these waves and whether or not they’re making us sick.

 Everyone has a cell phone now.